 Alternatively, you can take the train (Wairarapa Line) from the Wellington train station in the morning and get it back in the late afternoon.
 You would get off in Featherston to catch the bus to Martinborough.
 Conveniently, the buses are scheduled to wait for the train at the station.
 Price: One-way $17.50 (cash) or $10.09 (Snapper)

-Once in Martinborough hop on a bike from Green Jersey Cycle Tours and start your self-guided wine tour!
+Once in Martinborough, a fun way to explore the area is to hop on a bike from Green Jersey Cycle Tours and start your self-guided wine tour!
 Full-day bike hire will cost $40 – make sure to book in advance as they can fill up quickly!

 Wine Tour Martinborough